3 Travel Agents Get Creative with Fee Structures

 "I show up to the consultation and give them 300% whether I get the vibe or not.
 I’m there to give them information, remove the overwhelming feel . . . and then after that, the ball is in their court."

-Over time, Will has honed his this part of the sales process and is able to get a good sense of whether or not a client will be interested in the first few minutes.
+Over time, Will has honed this part of the sales process and can get a good sense of whether or not a client will be interested in the first few minutes.
 Will said, “I show up to the consultation and give them 300% whether I get the vibe or not.
 I’m there to give them information, remove the overwhelming feel—which is what I promise them when they schedule the call—and then after that, the ball is in their court.”

 How Will Decided to Implement a Fee